Perfect Сlimate

 Can an American student study in Greece?

-Yes, American students can study in Greece either through study abroad programs or by enrolling directly in a Greek university.
+Yes, US citizens can study in Greece either through study abroad programmes or by enrolling directly in a Greek university.

 How much does it cost to fly from New York to Greece?

-The cost of flying from New York to Greece can vary depending on the time of year and airline, but it typically ranges from $600-$1000 USD.
+The cost of flying from New York to Greece can vary depending on the time of year and airline, but it typically ranges from $600 to $1000.

 What are some popular vacation destinations in Greece?